KdaiP/StableTTS/README.md

 ## Introduction

-StableTTS is fast and lightweight TTS model for chinese and english speech generation.
-It has only 10M parameters
+As the first open-source model that tried to combine flow-matching and DiT, StableTTS is a fast and lightweight TTS model for chinese and english speech generation.
+It has only 10M parameters.

 **Work is in progress now.
 Pretrained models and detailed instructions will be released soon!**